jpsm83/health/documentation/n8n/article_translation.md

 Rules:
 1. Translate ONLY content section to {{ $('Languages array').item.json.language }}
+2. REWRITE articleContext, SEO and socialMedia content (not translate) - articleContext must maintain *SAME OR SIMILAR CHARACTER LENGTH* as original, but **NEVER EXCEED 200 CHARACTERS** (critical - article creation will fail if exceeded)
-2. REWRITE SEO and socialMedia content (not translate) to *ENSURE CHARACTERS LIMIT*
+3. REWRITE SEO and socialMedia to *ENSURE CHARACTERS LIMIT* compliance
-3. Update hreflang, urlPattern, canonicalUrl, slug
+4. Update hreflang, canonicalUrl, slug
-4. Use language mappings for articles and categories
+5. Use language mappings for articles and categories
-5. German slugs: replace umlauts (ä→a, ö→o, ü→u, ß→ss)
+6. German slugs: replace umlauts (ä→a, ö→o, ü→u, ß→ss)
-6. CRITICAL: Respect *ALL CHARACTERS LIMIT* - if exceeded, rewrite that specific value to follow the rules
+7. CRITICAL: Respect *ALL CHARACTERS LIMIT* - if exceeded, rewrite that specific value to follow the rules
-7. Keep image URLs unchanged
+8. Keep image URLs unchanged
-8. Output only the complete JSON object
+9. Output only the complete JSON object

-**CRITICAL URL PATTERN RULES:**
+**CRITICAL CATEGORY TRANSLATION RULES:**
-- urlPattern: Use EXACT patterns (articles, artigos, articulos, artikel, articoli)
 - category in canonicalUrl: Translate category names (intimacy → intimidad, etc.)
-- DO NOT use translated category names as urlPattern
-- DO NOT translate urlPattern - use exact mappings
 ```

 ---